Value-form: Market corrosion

 The British post-Marxist journalist Paul Mason claimed in The Guardian that "Without us noticing, we are entering the postcapitalist era".
 Part of that shift, he claimed, is that "information is corroding the market's ability to form prices correctly… because markets are based on scarcity while information is abundant. (…) whole swaths of economic life are beginning to move to a different rhythm."
 Dave Elder-Vass states that "...vast swathes of the economy, including the gift, collaborative and hybrid forms... coexist with more conventional capitalism in the new digital economy."
 Jeremy Rifkin states that the internet of things can facilitate an economic shift from markets to a collaborative commons, with near-zero marginal costs of production.

 There is a lot of "free stuff" available these days that people can get hold of very fast – if they know their way around information.
 They can often share it very quickly too, all around the world – bypassing markets, money and laws.
 When information is shared, givers and receivers both have the information, unlike the ownership transfer of an alienable commodity.
 If people can get a lot of goods for free, it is going to be more difficult to sell things to them.
 In turn, that disturbs ordinary commercial trading, pricing and market functioning, so that "information corrodes value."

 By contrast, however, the Hayekian Viktor Mayer-Schönberger is optimistic about the potential for "information-rich" markets.
 Not only can the internet of things link people and commodities very accurately and quickly.
 The new technology can also police people's property rights, and their market behaviour, creating the possibility of responding to it in real time.
 New rules, such as the Directive on Copyright in the Digital Single Market in the European Union, could block the "free stuff".
+Businessmen can also protect their private ownership of information to a considerable extent, by not disclosing it except in a specific lockable form and only to paying customers (for example, a pay wall).